 - Papers of Sir Charles Bright 1863-1870 SC Mss 020

 This collection comprises a private letter book 1863-1867, and correspondence and reports relating to the laying of the West Indies Cable 1869-1870.

 - Telegraphy Books 1854, 1872, 1873, 1884 NAEST 154

 A series of books presented to the IET consisting of four volumes relating to submarine telegraphy; the invention of the electric telegraph; the introduction and control of the telegraph in America and a guide to telegraphy and postal service duties.

 - Papers of Messers Highton 1840-1848 SC Mss 010

 Nine bound volumes of patents referring to the early development of the telegraph and patents of William Fothergill Cooke, Charles Wheatstone, Moses Poole, Alfred Brett, George Little, plus court cases concerning possible infringement of patents, with legal opinion and copy of court proceedings.

 - Sir Oliver Lodge Material, 1879-1930 SC Mss 100

 Patents, both British for foreign, concerning telegraph patents and other Lodge inventions; correspondence concerning patents and infringement of patents, including the dispute with the Lodge Muirhead Syndicate Ltd and the Admiralty.

-Plus various collections of telegraph stations, information on equipment, plans and photographs, catalogues, advertisements, pamphlets, artwork and press cuttings all relating to telegraphy.
+- Various collections of telegraph stations, information on equipment, plans and photographs, catalogues, advertisements, pamphlets, artwork and press cuttings all relating to telegraphy.
 The Archives also contains the Minute Books for the Society of Telegraph Engineers.